miguel2488/IA-Project-Colab-repo/README.md

 #### Update 2:

 Well man, this is seriously messed up, i went through the CNN i've built and tried to debug the lack of convergence in the model, i fed the model with random data generated with numpy and guess what, it converged.
 This means that there could be a problem with the data processing source, though this sounds strange  to me because with logistic regression i scored a 75% in the competition, i'm not really sure about what to think of this.
 I've uploaded the notebook so you can have a look at it and make some guesses.
 Tell me if you find something buddy.

+# Celebration time!!

+Man the notebook is there, all you need to do is run it.
+This should give you a passing score.
+If you see you are close to get the good score but you are still missing something, just play with the num_samples_per_sweep param, increment it by 20000 at a time and run it again, watch well the loss-error output, you want it to be the closest to 0 as possible but watch out!! if you see a lot succesive batches with 0 error and 0 loss you have probably overfit the model, dont overtrain it too much.
+Feel free to tweak other parameters as well, the most important are the learner, the learning rate, the minibatch size, and the num samples per sweep as well as the layers of the model.
+Have fun my man, it's done now.
+If you have any problems you know where to reach me!!